rjuju/pg_msvc_generator/README.md

 and the SQL scripts if any, and a zip archive with the same content.

-For instance, assuming that you have PostgreSQL 12 and 13 installed and released HypoPG 1.3.2, your `msvc` directory will now have this additional
+For instance, assuming that you have PostgreSQL 12 and 13 installed and released HypoPG 1.3.2 and NSIS installed, your `msvc` directory will now have this additional content:
-content:

 ```
 msvc\hypopg-1.3.2\12-x64\lib\hypopg.dll